PussTheCat-org/PussTheCat.org-Cod4x-KTK/SERVER-CHANGELOG.md

 Additions:

-23 maps - that support bots - have been added to the server:
+23 maps - that don't support bots - have been added to the server:

 - mp_area52
 - mp_battlearena (thanks to @Rhoyder#5545)